Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 I mentioned earlier the infamous “spare tire scam.”

-Therefore, it’s very important to check in the presence of the rental agent for the proper presence of the spare tire and the necessary tools for changing a tire.
+Therefore, it’s very important to check for the proper presence of a spare tire and the necessary tools for changing a tire in the presence of the rental agent.

 For your safety and with the numerous potholes and speed bumps, it’s crucial that the vehicle has its spare tire in good condition and all the necessary tools for tire replacement.